biobakery/galaxy_graphlan/Readme_Graphlan_Galaxy.txt

 		numpy: http://www.scipy.org/install.html
 		matplotlib:  sudo apt-get install python-matplotlib

-2. Clone this repository somewhere: It will create a directory named "graphlan_graphlan"
+2. Clone this repository somewhere: It will create a directory named "galaxy_graphlan"

 3. In the  "galaxy-dist/tools" directory install graphlan by typing in a terminal: hg clone https://bitbucket.org/nsegata/graphlan

 4. Copy all members from the graphlan_galaxy on to /galaxy-dist/tools/graphlan cd ~/galaxy-dist/tools/graphlan
-cp ~/graphlan_galaxy/* .
+cp ~/galaxy_graphlan/* .

 5. Update member tool_conf.xml  in the galaxy directory adding the following:
   <section name="GraPhlAn" id="graphlan">